 Key features include:

-• Analyse the collected data, with real-time visualisations
+- Analyze the collected data, with real-time visualizations

 Best for: Businesses wanting to create simple forms on a budget.
-That said, Google Form’s lack of autosave or customisation options means those needing a slicker UX might want to look elsewhere.
+That said, Google Form’s lack of autosave or customization options means those needing a slicker UX might want to look elsewhere.

 Content Snare — the smarter way to collect client data